Law of India: Criminal law

 The Indian Penal Code formulated by the British during the British Raj in 1860, forms the backbone of criminal law in India.
+This law was later repealed and replaced by Bharatiya Nyaya Sanhita (BNS).
 The Code of Criminal Procedure, 1973 governs the procedural aspects of the criminal law.

 Jury trials were abolished by the government in 1960 on the grounds they would be susceptible to media and public influence.
 This decision was based on an 8-1 acquittal of Kawas Nanavati in K. M. Nanavati vs. State of Maharashtra, which was overturned by higher courts.

 In February 2011, the Supreme Court of India ruled that criminal defendants have a constitutional right to counsel.

 Capital punishment in India is legal.
 Renuka Shinde and Seema Mohan Gavit, who were guilty of kidnapping and killing at least 13 children under 6 years, are currently lodged in Yerwada Central Jail.
 They were also the first women in India to be given capital punishment.
 The last execution was conducted on 20 March 2020, where the death sentence was awarded to the convicts—Pawan Gupta, Akshay Singh Thakur, Vinay Sharma, and Mukesh Singh—by a trial court, a decision which was upheld by Delhi High Court and Supreme Court as well.